 To me, society sometimes acts likes the control freak boyfriend/girlfriend who decides what you should do, how you should act, and other things.
 This isn’t always a bad thing, actually, because running naked through the street may not be the best idea.
 However, it has also stifled us in many ways.
-Some of those ways affects our emotion health.
+Some of those ways affect our emotional health.

 I was raised thinking that “it’s not attractive to be angry” and “you shouldn’t be so emotional because then people will think you’re weak.”
 I’m sure you’ve heard these in your life as well, in different words.
 However, this is dangerous to put into practice and can cause serious problems for you down the road.
 Thankfully, though, you can learn how to adapt and change your way of thinking.
 It will take time, patience, and loving yourself, but it’s possible.